Commission on Excellence and Innovation in Health

 This clearly requires a clinician driven approach to enable a deep exploration into general medicine practice.
 Thus, a workshop approach was developed, and a phased approach was employed by the project to ensure the right time and attention would be given to the exploration before any decisions were made regarding implementation.

-ML is not always the answer, and so the project team was committed to employing a robust process of exploration that would not only surface genuine ML use cases, but filter out (to local teams) any that should not be addressed through ML
+ML is not always the answer.
+The project team used a robust exploration process that helps find genuine ML use cases but filters out (to local teams) any that should be addressed by other means.

 Iterative workshopping and analysis

-CALHN, NALHN and SALHN were each offered a workshop series starting with broad problem and opportunity identification.
-The CEIH team took this away and themed the information collected and set to work on developing a data socialisation tool’, which is another term for set of exploratory interactive dashboards.
-We use this language to highlight the purpose of the dashboards, which is to highlight what data is available, validate metrics, explore questions through interactive analysis, and to facilitate and enrich discussion.
+CALHN, NALHN and SALHN each took part in a workshop series starting with broad problem and opportunity identification.
+The CEIH team then themed the information collected and started developing a data socialisation tool’ — a set of exploratory interactive dashboards.
+This term is used to highlight the purpose of the dashboards: to show what data is available, validate metrics, explore questions through interactive analysis, and to support richer discussion.

 • Disease severity